y3g0r/katacoda-scenarios/yegor-hyperledger-fabric/yegor-hlf-first-network/step5.md

 `ls channel-artifacts/ crypto-config/`{{execute}}

 ## Challenge
-Using IDE tab to the right of terminal tab explore byfn.sh script and try to figure out what generate command is doing.
+Using IDE tab to the right of the terminal tab explore byfn.sh script and try to figure out what generate command is doing.